Acquiring a DMX add-on license

 Channel

 DMX channels correspond to each channel on a DMX line and can be configured with Send and/or Receive behaviours, depending on your add-on licenses.
 A label can also optionally be set for the channel.
 Enabling the send behaviour will create an associated Send mapping row for the channel.
 Enabling the receive behaviour will create an associated Absolute input row and Target row for the channel.
-Channels are required in order to use DMX with the zencontrol system.
+You are not required to create channels for any outgoing DMX if you are simply sending raw DMX to channels via sequences.
+The new Type field does not alter the behaviour of the channel.
+It is there to facilitate dashboard creation as well as giving you a way to classify your channels.

 Send Mapping (sending DMX)